 Access to University's subscribed databases:

-Please note that this unit is designed for face-to-face on-campus delivery and only students who have restricted access to the campus can attend the online classes.
+Please note that this unit is designed for face-to-face on-campus delivery.

 Delivery mode and expected attendance

-This unit will be delivered on campus with weekly lectures and learning workshops, which students are expected to attend and participate at.
+This unit will be delivered on campus with weekly lectures and learning workshops, which students are expected to attend and participate in.
 The precise times and dates are outlined below.
-If minor changes to time tables are required, students will be advised in advance via Moodle and class announcements.
+If minor changes to timetables are required, students will be advised in advance via Module and class announcements.